kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 The MTE protocol tests add one positive deadlock-shaped case and a non-faulting kernel-copy control.
 A staged-uaccess test also accepts `copy_from_user()` before initialization acquisition and reports the same call when deliberately moved after acquisition.
+The helper-domain regression contains the vulnerable `&&`/`||` form and a safe ternary control, producing exactly one diagnostic.
-The tracked `kernel-harnesses/arm64_kvm_mte_scan.c` harness includes the complete current `guest.c` and reports the one live faultable-user-access violation described above.
+The tracked `kernel-harnesses/arm64_kvm_mte_scan.c` harness includes the complete current `guest.c` and reports both the live faultable-user-access violation and the distinct fresh-hugetlb helper mismatch.
 A separate reduced hugetlb model captures the folio-wide validity invariant: Eva marks the assertion invalid when one base page is initialized before publishing a folio-wide bit, and proves it when all subpages are initialized first.

 The candidate Linux series in [`contrib/linux-patches/arm64-kvm-mte-v1`](../../contrib/linux-patches/arm64-kvm-mte-v1/) turns the exact Kbuild-mapped full-source result from one MTE ordering diagnostic at baseline `548e7bcd0c54` into none.
 The checker still recognizes the staged `copy_from_user()`, so this fixed control remains sensitive to its placement.
-The series is not an upstream-accepted fix and has not yet had an ARM64 KVM runtime test.
+Independently, the helper-domain rule reports one baseline finding and zero after applying only patch 4.
+A focused QEMU ARM64 run with MTE, hugetlb, EL2, and KVM enabled turns that static result into a vulnerable-panic/fixed-pass differential.
+The runtime evidence confirms patch 4's defect under emulation; patches 1 through 3 remain static candidates, and none of the series is upstream accepted.

 The `kernel-harnesses/arm64_kvm_vcpu_events.c` harness adds full-source evidence for the rejected-event atomicity candidate.
 It includes the complete